Instructions for turning in an extra credit assignment

 If you work with your classmate(s) as a group, you may just submit one solution and put all your names on it.
 (However, each group member must also submit their regular homework, as described above.)
 Then I will divide the added points by the number of people in the group.
 This will still add bonus points to your final grade, of course; just fewer of them than if you had done the work all by yourself.
 If you have collaborated only on a subset of extra-credit problems, the above "division rule" will apply only to those problems which you will indicate on the front page.
 (Example: John and Mary did one extra-credit problem together and, in addition, John did one problem by himself and Mary did two by herself.
 They submit their separate works but indicate which problem they have collaborated on.
 Suppose each problem is worth 1 point.
 Then John gets 0.5+1=1.5, and Mary 0.5+2=2.5, bonus points.)

-If a group submits essentially the same solutions that have merely cosmetic differences (at my discretion) and fails to acknowledge collaboration, then for the first time, I will divide the total bonus score by twice the number of people who, in my opinion, have collaborated.
+If two or more students submit essentially the same solutions that have merely cosmetic differences (at my discretion) and fails to acknowledge collaboration, then for the first time, I will divide the total bonus score by twice the number of people who, in my opinion, have collaborated.
 This will be regardless of how many problems they have collaborated on.
 Please note: Each person in the group is still responsible for being able to clearly explain to me the solution.
 Failure to do so by even one student in the collaborating group will entail - for everyone in the collaborating group - the consequences described two paragraphs above (and, of course, no extra credit will be given to anyone in the group).

-If a submission of merely cosmetically different works occurs for the second time, I will not give extra credit but will, instead, treat this as the 1st instance of academic cheating (see above) for each member of the collaborating group.
-(I.e., in this case I will not even go to the lengths of checking if ever student understood the submitted solutions.)
+If a submission of merely cosmetically different works occurs for the second time by a given student, I will not give extra credit but will, instead, treat this as the 1st instance of academic cheating (see above) for every member of the collaborating group.
+I.e., in this case I will not even go to the lengths of checking if any student understood the submitted solutions and will report the entire group to the Center for Student Conduct.
 A repeated

 submission of merely cosmetically different works will be treated as a 2nd instance of academic cheating (see above).